yangh567/level4-project/timelog.md

 ### 30 sep 2020 Wednesday
 * *1 min* writing timelog
-* *5 hours* Looked through the existing recommendation for understanding the structure of recommendation system and the common tools for building the recommendation system
+* *5 hours* Looked through the existing tutorial for understanding the structure of machine learning model and the common tools for building the classification model
-* *5 hours* Practice myself with some other recommendation system to understand teh process of a recommendation system
+* *5 hours* Practice myself with some other machine learning model to understand the process

 ## 1 oct 2020 Thursday
 * *1 min* writing timelog
 * *2 hour* preparing slides for meeting with supervisor
 * *2 hours* creating and configure the Gitlab repository and uploading for individual project
-* *1 hour* install the essential tools for recommendation system(sklearn,pandas,numpy)
+* *1 hour* install the essential tools for project(sklearn,pandas,numpy)
 * *30 min* writing the status report for meeting

 ## 2 oct 2020 Friday
 * *1 min* writing timelog
-* *3 hours* deciding on the model and type of recommendation system should use
+* *3 hours* deciding on the model to use

 ## 3 oct 2020 Saturday
 * *1 min* writing timelog
-* *1 hour* building the process or the workflow of the recommendation system
+* *1 hour* building the process or the workflow of the research
 * *5 hour* try to code on project and get familier with tools for development

 ## 4 oct 2020 Sunday
 * *1 min* writing timelog
-* *6 hours* working on figuring out the functions for the recommendation system
+* *6 hours* working on figuring out the functions for the model

 ## Week 2

 ## 5 oct 2020 Monday
-* *3 hours* learning content-based recommender system,simple recommender  with examples
+* *3 hours* learning content-based recommender system,simple recommender with examples as project description given so
 * *1 minute* writing timelog

 ## 6 oct 2020 Tuseday
-* *3 hours* doing research on graph neural network and figure out how to apply it to recommendation system
+* *3 hours* doing research on graph neural network and figure out how to apply it to our project as the project description given so
 * *1 minute* writing timelog
 * *2 hours* learning collaborative filtering recommendation system